 The American Pasque became the official state flower of South Dakota in 1903.
 You can find this flower throughout South Dakota.
 This flower has many other names.
 Some call it prairie crocus, wind flower, Easter Flower, May Day flower, or Meadow Anemone.

-In 1919 schoolchildren chose the passion flower to be the state flower of Tennessee.
+In 1919 kids chose the passion flower to be the state flower of Tennessee.
 Then, in 1933 the legislature designated the iris as the “State Flower of Tennessee.”
 Unfortunately, the state neglected to rescind the passion flower as its state flower.
 Finally, in 1973 they corrected this oversight.
 They named the passion flower as the state wildflower.
 The iris then became the official state flower.

 The Bluebonnet became the state flower of Texas in 1901.
 Texas loves the Bluebonnet so much they’ve honored it in many ways.
 There’s a bluebonnet city, bluebonnet trail, a bluebonnet festival, and even a song.